United States v. Eichman: Subsequent developments

 On remand, Eichman's case was dismissed, as she and her fellow defendants had only been charged with flag desecration.
 However, the defendants in the Haggerty case had faced an additional charge of destruction of government property, as the burned flag was alleged to have been stolen from Seattle's Capitol Hill Post Office.
 On those charges, all four Seattle defendants pleaded guilty and were fined.
 Carlos Garza and Darius Strong each served three days in jail.

 When Republicans retook control of Congress in 1995 for the 104th session, the Flag Desecration Amendment was first proposed, which would grant the federal government the authority to proscribe flag burning.
-A resolution for this Amendment passed the House in every session from the 104th until the 109th Congress, but never got past the Senate (in the most recent vote in 2006 it failed by one vote 66-34), and has not been considered since.
+A resolution for this Amendment passed the House in every session from the 104th until the 109th Congress, but never got past the Senate (in the most recent vote in 2006 it failed by one vote 66–34), and has not been considered since.

+On August 25, 2025, President Donald Trump signed Executive Order # Prosecuting Burning of the American Flag, ordering "[t]he Attorney General shall prioritize the enforcement to the fullest extent possible of our Nation’s criminal and civil laws against acts of American Flag desecration that violate applicable, content-neutral laws, while causing harm unrelated to expression, consistent with the First Amendment," and "[t]he Secretary of State, the Attorney General, and the Secretary of Homeland Security, acting within their respective authorities, shall deny, prohibit, terminate, or revoke visas, residence permits, naturalization proceedings, and other immigration benefits, or seek removal from the United States, pursuant to Federal law [...] whenever there has been an appropriate determination that foreign nationals have engaged in American Flag-desecration activity under circumstances that permit the exercise of such remedies pursuant to Federal law."
+The text of the order acknowledges the findings of Texas v.
+Johnson, but omits acknowledgement of United States v.
+Eichman.
+Executive Order #14341 was published and catalogued August 28.